pouchdb/pouchdb/docs/_posts/2014-10-26-10-things-i-learned-from-reading-and-writing-the-pouchdb-source.md

 ### 2. IE has race conditions in IndexedDB

 Microsoft has a very fast implementation of IndexedDB &ndash; it's a bit slower than Chrome's, but much faster than Firefox's ([here are some tests](https://gist.github.com/nolanlawson/11100235)).
-However, to get that speed, they must have taken some shortcuts, becuase both IE10 and IE11 have some [nasty](https://connect.microsoft.com/IE/feedbackdetail/view/1009247) [race](https://connect.microsoft.com/IE/feedbackdetail/view/866489) [conditions](https://connect.microsoft.com/IE/feedbackdetail/view/866495).
+However, to get that speed, they must have taken some shortcuts, because both IE10 and IE11 have some [nasty](https://connect.microsoft.com/IE/feedbackdetail/view/1009247) [race](https://connect.microsoft.com/IE/feedbackdetail/view/866489) [conditions](https://connect.microsoft.com/IE/feedbackdetail/view/866495).

 Due to that, you'll often see PouchDB code [like this](https://github.com/pouchdb/pouchdb/blob/c32597564160dcaad7b3e715ddf1c0dc923b59cd/lib/adapters/idb.js#L1369-L1372):